mlund/faunus/docs/_docs/running.md

 For more examples, see [`pythontest.py`](https://github.com/mlund/faunus/blob/master/examples/pythontest.py).
-Please note that the interface is under development and subject to change.
+Note that the interface is under development and subject to change.